Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - Travel First Aid Kit: While there are many pharmacies and places to purchase over-the-counter medications in Japan you can save yourself the hassle of translating each item and bring a few of your own OTC medications such as Ibuprofen, aspirin, stool softeners, Immodium, antibiotic ointment, band-aids, etc.

-- Prescription Medications: Keep in original packaging and in some cases you’ll also need a doctor’s note or declaration for customs.
-I traveled with a three months supply of birth control, EpiPens, and albuterol (asthma) inhaler with no issues.
+- Prescription Medications: Keep in original packaging and in some cases, you’ll also need a doctor’s note or declaration for customs.
+I traveled with a three-month supply of birth control, EpiPens, and an albuterol (asthma) inhaler with no issues.
+But there are some drugs that will require you to apply for something called Yunyu Kakunin-sho which is an Import Confirmation of Medication issued by the Minister of Health, Labour and Welfare.

 - Travel Pillow: Great for the plane ride and for long shinkansen rides or overnight buses.
-We like the inflatable ones so they pack up easily and you can adjust the softness of them.
+We like the inflatable ones so they pack up easily and Trtl pillows are another favorite of ours!

-- Japan Rail Pass: You’ll need to order this ahead of time and bring it with you to exchange for your pass.
+- Japan Rail Pass: You’ll need to order this ahead of time and bring it with you to exchange for your pass (if needed).

 - International Drivers Permit: If you’re planning on driving a car in Japan you’ll have to have this!

-- Information regarding your portable WiFi device such as reservation number, where to pick it up, etc.
+- Information regarding your portable WiFi device such as reservation number, where to pick it up, etc (if needed).

 - A copy of your World Nomads trip insurance